Our 4 Day Walk On The Clutha Gold Trail

 Day 4 - Beaumont to Lawrence (19.4km)

-The last day, legs still holding up….
+The last day, our legs are still holding up.
 The trail on this last section follows the roadside for large parts with no more river views but still offering beauiful scenery.
 We climbed towards the highest point of the trail and pased through the Big Hill Tunnel.
-Built in 1911 by up to 100 men, you’ll need to switch on your phone light and be careful where you tread during the 434 metres of darkness.
+Built in 1911 by up to 100 men, you will need to switch on your phone light and be careful where you tread during the 434 metres of darkness.
 Once through, we descended into lush green farmland, crossing the highway several times.

 The trail itself formally ends 950 metres from Lawrence.
 So, we wearily continued under the hot sun towards our reward of a hearty lunch and some cold beers in our final destination, before catching the bus back to Cromwell (we would then catch the bus from Cromwell to Queenstown airport the next morning).
 As we reached our lunch stop, it felt good to take off the ruck sacks knowing there'd be no more walking.
 We'd recommend lunch at '26 on Ross' - the cheese toasties were lovely.